vachmara/valentinchmara/content/blog/how-you-can-earn-money-thanks-to-open-source.md

 ---
 title: "How you can earn money thanks to Open Source"
-description: A personal journey through open-source contributions, bounties and real-world projects, how I improved my skills and got paid along the way.
+description: A personal journey through open-source contributions, bounties and real-world projects, how I improved my skills and got (not) paid along the way.
 date: 2025-05-20
 image: /05-20-2025-thumbnail.png
 minRead: 10